Scroll to content

 The 5 key strands of D&T:

 Our Design and Technology programme of study links closely with our cross curricular topic themes.
-The children have the opportunity to design, construct and evaluate products connected with their learning - from vehicles to puppets to smoothies - while learning to use a range of tools and techniques.
-There are 5 key strands of learning: Materials and Structures, Mechanisms, Textiles, Food and Nutrition and Electrical Systems.
+The children have the opportunity to design, make and evaluate products connected with their learning - from vehicles to puppets to smoothies and many more - while learning to use a range of tools and techniques.
+There are 5 key strands of learning: Materials and Structures, Mechanisms, Textiles, Cooking and Nutrition and Electrical Systems.

 Materials/Structures: Children progressively learn how to measure, cut and join materials to create specific structures, following a design criteria.
 In KS1, the focus is on learning about ways to strengthen, stiffen their products, and by the end of KS2, children will be applying this knowledge to a wide range of more complex structures.